COME ALIVE, STAY WILD,

 Molly Jo Realy is an author, editor, and encouragement coach who empowers people to embrace their unique talents and share their stories as only they can.

-Her debut novel, NOLA, is a romantic location mystery set in New Orleans, where the setting is as integral to the story as any human character.
 The Founder of New Inklings Press, she is also the creator of the well-received Book Builder Workbook, and several journals/planners.

 A Southern hippiechick at heart, Molly Jo is an award-winning author whose writings have been featured in children’s magazines, devotional websites, and featured blogs.
 Her short stories have earned her awards and scholarships from nationally acclaimed writing programs.
 Addicted to God, cats, tea, journals, planners, and pens, in no particular order.
 Follow her on social media for more fun!